-A new cable car between Italy and Switzerland allows for a superb alpine crossing without the need for skis or hiking boots.
-But is Matterhorn Alpine Crossing worth it?
+The cable car between Italy and Switzerland allows for a superb alpine crossing without the need for skis or hiking boots.
+Here is all the information you need to know about the Matterhorn Alpine Crossing.

 The Matterhorn Alpine Crossing between Switzerland and Italy opened in July 2023.
 The cable car journey links 9 different stations on the 90-minute trip.